shablamz/shablamz.github.io/index.md

-### Analysis of EEG data of Confused Students
+### Analysis of EEG Data of Confused Students

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1vbNLNgzMyvfefUMjrMy0uQTyt30Z5kon?usp=sharing)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/shalabs/detecting-confusion-in-students)

 <div style="text-align: justify">The primary cause of poor performance of students during the learning process is confusion.
-To make online education more effective, it is important to detect confusion in real-time.
+To make online education more effective, it is important to detect confusion in real time.
 While online education caters to a large number of students simultaneously, it has certain drawbacks in comparison to traditional in-class education.
 Currently, attempts are being made to enhance communication between instructors and students through interactive tools.
-Pervious work has shown the effectivness of applying bidirectional LSTM on type of data.
-I expermint with variations of LSTM as reported in the most recent works to improve on the current state of the art.</div>
+Previous work has shown the effectiveness of applying bidirectional LSTM on type of data.
+I experiment with variations of LSTM as reported in the most recent works to improve on the current state of the art.</div>

 <br>